 Does Shopping Around for a Mortgage Preapproval Hurt Your Credit Rating?

 For serious home shoppers, especially in competitive housing markets, it isn’t enough to be prequalified.
-You also need to be preapproved for a loan amount equal to or greater than the price of the home you’re considering (minus the down payment).Verify my mortgage eligibility (Jan 28th, 2022)
+You also need to be preapproved for a loan amount equal to or greater than the price of the home you’re considering (minus the down payment).Verify your mortgage eligibility (Aug 19th, 2022)

 That said, stringent preapproval processes can negatively impact your credit rating.
 This includes a hard inquiry to determine how credit-worthy you are.
 Hard inquiries can make consumer credit scores drop.